CIDRAM/Docs/readme.en.md

 - Disable front-end access?
 Front-end access can make CIDRAM more manageable, but can also be a potential security risk, too.
 It's recommended to manage CIDRAM via the back-end whenever possible, but front-end access is provided for when it isn't possible.
 Keep it disabled unless you need it.
 False = Enable front-end access; True = Disable front-end access [Default].

 ##### "max_login_attempts"
-- Maximum number of login attempts (front-end).
+- Maximum number of front-end login attempts.
 Default = 5.

 ##### "frontend_log"
 - *v1: "FrontEndLog"*